crockeo/chatterbox/README.md

 $ gulp
 ```

+If you don't have a MongoDB process running on your server already, you may want
+to instead use `run.sh` which forks a `mongod` process along with starting gulp.

 Production:

 ```bash
 $ gulp deploy
 $ node src/app.js
 ```

-Alternatively if you want to be able to run the project in development mode
-(with automatic reloading), you can use `gulp` (with no arguments).

 ### LICENSE